ouc.exe is digitally signed by HUAWEI Technologies Co., Ltd..

 To help other users, please let us know what you will do with ouc.exe:

-The poll result listed below shows what other users chose to do with ouc.exe:
+The poll result listed below shows what users chose to do with ouc.exe.
+80% have voted for removal.
+Based on votes from 69 users.

 NOTE: Please do not use this poll as the only source of input to determine what you will do with ouc.exe.